carsoncole/about-ai/README.md

 # About-AI

-This Ruby on Rails application is a personal website that provides an AI agent for answering any questions about you.
+This Ruby on Rails application is a personal profile website that provides an AI agent for answering any questions about you, in addition to highlighting personal experience, education and projects.

 ## Requirements